 Reports of past meetings of the ERSWG can be found here.

-In 2023 and 2024, the ERSWG convened the dedicated technical working group and conducted the Spatially Explicit Fisheries Risk Assessment (SEFRA) for seabirds as an ERSWG collaborative assessment in the areas of data provision, model development and examination of model robustness.
-The Report of the Technical Working Group on CCSBT collaborative risk assessment for seabird bycatch with surface longlines in the Southern Hemisphere, adopted by the Extended Commission in 2024, can be found here.
+From 2023 to 2025, the ERSWG convened the dedicated technical working group and conducted the Spatially Explicit Fisheries Risk Assessment (SEFRA) for seabirds as an ERSWG collaborative assessment in the areas of data provision, model development and examination of model robustness.

 The ERSWG also has a role in the development of advice on best practice for educational activities.
 Education pamphlets on seabirds and sharks have been produced and distributed to SBT fishers since 2003.
 Technical (mainly taxonomical) aspects of these pamphlets were updated in 2011-13.
 These are;